 Sanding and Refinishing

 An advantage of solid hardwood flooring is that it can be sanded and refinished many times.
 If your floor becomes scratched over the years, or you would like to change its color, this is a great option.
 With proper maintenance, solid hardwood floors can look wonderful for decades.
+Whether you choose solid or engineered, knowing the best way to clean hardwood floors will ensure your investment stays beautiful for the long haul.

 The hardwood layer of engineered floors is thin, so it cannot withstand more than a couple of sanding sessions.
 Therefore, engineered floors can also be sanded and finished, but only once or twice.